ANTLab-polimi/Customer-Edge-Switch/README.md

 ping google.com -I eth1
 ```

-Install p4runtime-shell, inotify and scapy modules inside BMV2 vm:
+Install p4runtime-shell, inotify and scapy modules inside the second (BMv2) vm:
 ```
 sudo pip3 install p4runtime-shell inotify scapy
 ```

-Install pip3 and scapy module inside dst (helium) vm:
+Install pip3 and various module inside the third (helium) vm:
 ```
-sudo apt-get install -y python3-pip --fix-missing sudo pip3 install scapy
+sudo apt-get install -y python3-pip --fix-missing sudo pip3 install pandas dash plotly
 ```

-Install scapy module inside src (hydrogen) vm:
+Install scapy and pandas module inside the first (hydrogen) vm:
 ```
-sudo pip3 install scapy
+sudo pip3 install scapy pandas
 ```

-There is no need to clone this repository in each vm, because thanks to the shared folder of Vagrant all the vm can see the updates done on the repository
+There is no need to clone this repository in each vm, because all the vm can see the updates done on the repository thanks to the shared folder option of Vagrant.

 ## Test authentication and authorization

+### on physical machines

+### on Virtual Machines

 First, it is necessary to set the IP addresses and the default gateway of free5gc (hydrogen) and dst (helium) vms to the specific BMV2 interfaces (release vm) belonging to the private networks.